 Starting out in the professional development arena is pretty daunting.
-I’m self taught and I don’t have a degree.
-Broaching my first full time position was pretty scary.
+I am self-taught and I don’t have a degree.
+Broaching my first full-time position was pretty scary.
 What would the interviewer think?
-Am I ready?
-The truth is I was, but I wish I knew what I knew now because I’d be more confident.
-Here are five tips to improve your coding confidence, whether it’s your first or fiftieth job position.

 1. Practice, Practice, Practice

-Don’t feel obligated to finishing your practice projects either if you’ve felt you’ve learnt what you wanted to, things can get boring if your goal of learning a particular thing has already been accomplished.
+Don’t feel obligated to finish your practice projects if you feel you’ve learned what you wanted to—things can get boring if your goal of learning a particular thing has already been accomplished.

 2. Create a Project & Release It

-Now you’ve practiced, it’s time to actually use your knowledge and create a project and share it with the world.
+Now you’ve practiced, it’s time to actually use your knowledge to create a project and share it with the world.

 Your contributions don’t even have to be in code.
 You can modify a wiki or update documentation.
-This shows you understand the code and can articulate how to use it!
+This shows you understand coding skills and can articulate how to use them!